-- Refer Previous Year’s Paper: The papers of the previous year are a very important cog in your preparation machinery.
+- Refer Previous Year’s Paper: The papers of the previous year are a very important part in your preparation.
 In addition to getting an idea about the difficulty level in each section, you will also know the weight of different questions.
 Try to solve as many practice questions as possible so that you are able to answer a particular question during the main exam without wasting much time in solving it.

 - Take Mock Tests: Taking SSC CHSL mock tests will definitely help you get a fair understanding about the status of your preparation and highlight your strengths and weaknesses and thus, you can work on those areas which need improvement.

 With a sound preparation strategy along with a clear understanding of basic concepts, it is possible for a candidate to crack this competitive exam with relative ease.